 Emory College Study Abroad maintains a list of blanket approved courses.
 This list specifies how courses taken abroad will transfer back to Emory.
 PLEASE NOTE: Students may obtain additional approvals for courses that are not currently on this Blanket Approval List.
 In case you would like to seek approval from other departments, please see the Faculty Representative List.

 CET believes that the best language learning can often take place in one's own living quarters.
 Therefore, students in Beijing have the opportunity to live with a Chinese roommate.
 Students live in double-occupancy rooms in one of two CET dormitories.
-There are bath and shower rooms on each floor and hot water 24 hours a day.
+There are bath and shower rooms on each floor, with hot water available 24 hours a day.
 Students may hook up computers in their room and pay per use.
 High-speed Internet connections are also available on campus for a small daily fee.
-The west dorm offers television, a piano, games, VCR and DVD players, and an area to meet with friends.
+The west dorm offers television, a piano, games, DVD players, and an area to meet with friends.
 Pay washers and dryers are available for student use.
 There is a small exercise room on campus or students may join local gyms with more extensive equipment for a modest price.